Sample size, in a sports betting context, refers to the amount of data items you base your analyses around.

 Statistical power is the probability of finding a statistically significant result, given that there really is a difference (or effect) in the races.

-Large sample sizes give more reliable results with greater precision and power, but perform sound analyses also costs more time and money.
-Therefore automating data collection, or using sources of available data, is essential for making accurate predictions and assumptions.
+Large sample sizes give more reliable analyses with greater precision and power — but it takes more time and effort. therefore automating data collection, using sources of available data, and investing in sports betting analytics tools is essential for making accurate predictions and assumptions.